obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Plugins/obsidian-shortcuts-for-starred-files.md

 %% ----- Do not edit this section ----- %%

-# Hotkeys for starred files and searches
+# Hotkeys for Bookmarks

 Plugin ID: `obsidian-shortcuts-for-starred-files`
 Links: [GitHub repository](https://github.com/Vinzent03/obsidian-shortcuts-for-starred-files) or [<button id=HH>Open in Obsidian</button>](obsidian://show-plugin?id=obsidian-shortcuts-for-starred-files)
 Developed by: [[Vinzent03]]
 Mobile compatible: [[Mobile-compatible plugins|Yes]]

-Set an individual hotkey for the first 9 starred files and searches and open them just with your keyboard.
+Set an individual hotkey for the first 9 bookmarks and open them just with your keyboard.

 %% ----- Do not edit anything above this line ----- %%